ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ### List items in a bucket (v2)
 {: #python-examples-list-objects-v2}

-The [S3.Client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} object has an updated method to list the contents ([list_objects_v2](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#S3.Client.list_objects_v2){:new_window}).
+The [S3.Client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){: external} object has an updated method to list the contents ([list_objects_v2](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#S3.Client.list_objects_v2){: external}).
 This method allows you to limit the number of records that are returned and retrieve the records in batches.
 This might be useful for paging your results within an application and improve performance.

 ```python
 def get_bucket_contents_v2(bucket_name, max_keys):